Key takeaways

 Headspace

 Headspace was created by British entrepreneurs Andy Puddicombe and Richard Pierson.
 The story of the startup was unusual: Puddicombe, who was a former Buddist monk, ran a meditation clinic in London when he met Pierson, a burnt-out marketing agency director.
-Back then, in 2010 the importance of mental health was not on the ear, so the idea sounded irrelevant.
-But now Headspace has 30 million users in over 190 countries.
+Back in 2010, the importance of mental health was not on the ear, so the idea sounded irrelevant.
+But now, Headspace has 30 million users in over 190 countries.

 The mental health app provides guided meditations divided into topics: sleep, anxiety, fear of flying, stress management, and many others.